UMass-RC/ansible-recursive/README.md

   group: posix group name
   mode: |
-    posix permissions. a string containing four digits between 0 and 7. in most use cases, the first digit is 0. all files in the tree will have these permissions, unless an override is specified.
+    posix permissions. a string containing four digits between 0 and 7. in most use cases, the first digit is 0.
+A leading zero does **not** denote an octal number like in yaml number syntax, it represents special permissions like setuid. all files in the tree will have these permissions, unless an override is specified.
   parent_dirs_mode: |
     same syntax as mode.